SSSP Operations Handbook

 DECEMBER: The President-Elect has no specific responsibilities except as a member of the Board of Directors.

-JANUARY: The President-Elect should make plans to participate in the Annual Meeting.
-He or she should consider submitting a paper or organizing a session as a show of support for the current President.
+JANUARY: The President-Elect should make plans to participate in the annual meeting.
+He, she, or they should consider submitting a paper or organizing a session as a show of support for the current President.

-MAY: The President-Elect can make any last minute requests for budget items during the year that he or she serves as President.
-The President-Elect must continue to work with the Committee on Committees.
+MAY: The President-Elect can make last-minute requests for budget items during the year that he, she, or they serve as President.
+The President-Elect must continue to work with the Committee on Committees, if needed.

 SECOND YEAR

-JULY: The President-Elect must finalize his or her work on committee appointments.
-He or she must finalize plans for attending the Annual Meeting.
-The President-Elect must inform the Executive Office about any special agenda items that he or she wishes to cover at the first meeting of the Board of Directors when he or she will serve as President.
+JULY: The President-Elect must make plans for attending the annual meeting.
+The President-Elect must inform the Administrative Officer about any special agenda items that he, she, or they wish to cover at the first meeting of the Board of Directors when he, she, or they will serve as President.

-NOVEMBER: The President should start recruiting special speakers for the Annual Meeting, if needed.
-He or she should nominate at least one book for the C. Wright Mills Award.
-The President should follow through on any special initiatives that he or she is emphasizing during the Presidential year.
+NOVEMBER: The President should start recruiting special speakers for the annual meeting, if needed.
+He, she, or they should nominate at least one book for the C. Wright Mills Award.
+The President should follow through on any special initiatives that he, she, or they are emphasizing during the Presidential year.

 DECEMBER: The President must write a cover letter for the second Membership Renewal Campaign.
-He or she must begin planning and/or writing the Presidential Address.
+He, she, or they must begin planning and/or writing the Presidential Address.

 JANUARY: The President should check on the progress of the Program Committee particularly with work on invited sessions.
-The deadline for voluntary submissions is the last day of the month.
-The President should check with the Executive Office on the end of the year financial picture.
-He or she must check for progress on crucial committee activities.
-For example, if a search for new Editor of Social Problems is in progress, check with the Chair of Editorial and Publications Committee on this matter.
+The President should check with the Administrative Officer on the end of the year financial picture.
+He, she, or they must check for progress on crucial committee activities.
+For example, if a search for a new Editor of Social Problems is in progress, check with the Chair of Editorial and Publications Committee for an update.

 THIRD YEAR

-JUNE: The President should make any travel plans not yet completed for the Annual Meeting.
-He or she should write a letter to all committee chairs urging them to complete their reports.
+JUNE: The President should make any travel plans not yet completed for the annual meeting.
+He, she, or they must review the agendas for the Board of Directors Meetings and the Annual Business Meeting with the Administrative Officer.
+The President should write a letter to all committee chairs urging them to complete their reports, if needed.

 II.
 B. President-Elect

-The President-Elect must attend the meeting of the new Board of Directors on the last day of the Annual Meeting.
-This will be your first meeting as a voting member.
-You may attend earlier Board meetings as a nonvoting member.
-All committee appointment activity must be completed by the conclusion of the Annual Meeting.
-Having the list ready for review at the Annual Meeting is helpful.
+The President-Elect must attend the meeting of the new Board of Directors on the last day of the annual meeting.
+This will be his, her, or their first meeting as a voting member.
+He, she, or they may attend earlier Board meetings as a non-voting member.
+All committee appointment activity must be completed by the conclusion of the annual meeting.
+Having the list ready for review prior to the annual meeting is helpful.

 In consultation with the Committee on Committees, the President-Elect nominates and the Board of Directors approves the following committee appointments: